cseanburns/systems-librarianship/src/3e-library-search.md

 using the Z39.50 protocol.
 For those unfamiliar,
 Z39.50 is a standard protocol
-in library science for
+in libraries for
-querying and retrieving information from remote databases.
+sharing, querying, and retrieving bibliographic information between library databases.
 Development and usage
 began in the 1970s,
 which of course pre-dates the web, and this is a testament to the evolution of information retrieval systems since the 1970s.
+The protocol is maintained by the
+[*Library of Congress*][locz3950].

 SRU (Search/Retrieve via URL) and
 SRW (Search/Retrieve Web service) are modern web-based successors to Z39.50.